 Saamah Abdallah has worked on the Happy Planet Index since the first edition in 2006, developed the methodology for calculating the Index, and leads all the data aspects of the project.

-Aside from the HPI, Saamah has worked for 15 years on the application of wellbeing science to policy and the promotion of alternative indicators of progress.
-In recent years he has focused on the use of wellbeing and alternative indicators at the local level, for example, with the Thriving Places Index and has worked extensively on analysing survey data on individual and community wellbeing, for example for the UK’s What Works Wellbeing centre.
+Aside from the HPI, Saamah has worked for 17 years on the application of wellbeing science to policy and the promotion of alternative indicators of progress.
 In 2016, Saamah won an award from the Community Indicators Consortium as Emerging Leader in the field of Community Indicators.
+Saamah joined the team at the Hot or Cool Institute in March 2023, and is responsible for future developments of the Happy Planet Index.

-Alongside his work on wellbeing, Saamah is also completing a PhD in Communications Science and Political Psychology at the University of Erfurt in Germany.
-Saamah lives in a small post-industrial town in the midst of the forests of Eastern Germany.
+Saamah has just completed a PhD in Communications Science and Political Psychology at the University of Erfurt in Germany.
+He lives in a small post-industrial town in the midst of the forests of Eastern Germany.

 Saamah’s research can be found on ResearchGate.Visit website